Geometrical description and Faddeev-Jackiw quantization of electrical networks: Examples

 The transformer constraints are written as

 with the Belevitch transformer ratios, while the gyrator ones as

 with $\msY_G=(1/R) i \sigma_y$ the pure gyrator matrix.
-Observe that the fundamental cutset and loop matrices have not been written at this point in a canonical form, precisely to leverage the canonical forms of the transformer and gyrator constraints.
-Following the method here described, we obtain the two form matrix
+The fundamental cutset and loop matrices have not been written at this point in a canonical form, precisely to put to good use the canonical forms of the transformer and gyrator constraints.
+The local integration of the Pfaff equations with all the constraints ($\msF \dd{\bzeta}=0$) results in a complete basis for the state of the circuit composed of four charges and three fluxes, $\bz=(Q_1,w,Q_a,Q_2,\Phi_1,\Phi_a,\Phi_2)^T$.
+We leave the more involved analysis on the topology of this sub-manifold (global integration) based on the assumptions in Sec.~\ref{sec:quantization_superc_circuits} for future work.
+Explicitly, the branch variables of the energy-storing elements are expressed in terms of this basis as